AdobeDocs/journey-optimizer.es-ES/help/using/building-journeys/entry-management.md

 Después del periodo de reentrada, los perfiles pueden volver a entrar en el recorrido.
 Para evitarlo y deshabilitar completamente la reentrada para esos perfiles, puede agregar una condición para comprobar si el perfil introducido ya está o no, utilizando datos de perfil o audiencia.

 <!--
-Due to the 30-day journey timeout, when journey re-entrance is not allowed, we cannot make sure the re-entrance blocking will work more than 91 days.
+Due to the 30-day journey timeout, when journey reentrance is not allowed, we cannot make sure the reentrance blocking will work more than 91 days.
 Indeed, as we remove all information about persons who entered the journey 91 days after they enter, we cannot know the person entered previously, more than 91 days ago. -->

 ## Recorridos empresariales {#entry-business}

 <!--
-Business events follow re-entrance rules in the same way as for unitary events.
-If a journey allows re-entrance, the next business event will be processed.
+Business events follow reentrance rules in the same way as for unitary events.
+If a journey allows reentrance, the next business event will be processed.
 -->

 En **recorridos empresariales**, para permitir varias ejecuciones de eventos empresariales, active la opción correspondiente en la sección **[!UICONTROL Ejecución]** de las propiedades del recorrido.